-6.2 Integration with the FAST Modularization Framework
+5.2 Integration with the FAST Modularization Framework

-Based on a new modularization framework (Jonkman 2013), FAST joins an aerodynamics module, a hydrodynamics module, a control and electrical system (servo) module, and structural-dynamics (elastic) modules to enable coupled nonlinear aero-hydro-servo-elastic analysis of land-based and offshore wind turbines in the time domain.
-Figure 3 shows the basic layout of the SubDyn module within the FAST modularization framework.
+Based on a new modularization framework (Jonkman 2013) FAST joins an aerodynamics module, a hydrodynamics module, a control and electrical system (servo) module, and structural-dynamics (elastic) modules to enable coupled nonlinear aero-hydro-servo-elastic analysis of land-based and offshore wind turbines in the time domain.
+Figure 2 shows the basic layout of the SubDyn module within the FAST modularization framework.

-Figure 3.
+Figure 2.
 SubDyn layout within the modularization framework

-In the existing loosely coupled time-integration scheme, the glue-code transfers data at each time step.
+In a loosely coupled time-integration scheme, the glue-code transfers data at each time step.
 Such data includes hydrodynamic loads, substructure response, loads transmitted to the TP, and TP response among SubDyn, HydroDyn, and ElastoDyn.
 At the interface nodes, the TP displacement, rotation, velocity, and acceleration are inputs to SubDyn from ElastoDyn, and the reaction forces at the TP are outputs of SubDyn for input to ElastoDyn.
-SubDyn also outputs the substructure displacements, velocities, and accelerations for input to HydroDyn to calculate the hydrodynamic loads that become inputs for SubDyn.
+SubDyn also outputs the substructure displacements and velocities for input to HydroDyn to calculate the hydrodynamic loads that become inputs for SubDyn.
 In addition, SubDyn can calculate the member forces, as requested by the user.
 Within this scheme, SubDyn tracks its states and integrates its equations through its own solver.

-In a tightly coupled time-integration scheme (yet to be implemented), SubDyn sets up its own equations, but its states and those of other modules are tracked and integrated by a solver within the glue-code that is common to all of the modules.
+In a tightly coupled time-integration scheme, SubDyn sets up its own equations, but its states and those of other modules are tracked and integrated by a solver within the glue-code that is common to all of the modules.

-SubDyn is implemented in a state-space formulation that forms the equation of motion of the substructure system with physical DOFs at the boundaries and modal DOFs representing all interior motions.
+SubDyn is implemented in a state-space formulation that sets the equation of motion of the substructure system with physical DOFs at the boundaries and modal DOFs representing all interior motions.
 At each time step, loads and motions are exchanged between modules through the driver code; the modal responses are calculated inside SubDyn's state-space model; and the next time-step responses are calculated by the SubDyn integrator for loose coupling and the global system integrator for tight coupling.

-6.3 Coordinate Systems
+5.3 Coordinate Systems

-Figure 4.
+Figure 3.
 Global (coincident with the substructure) coordinate system.
 Also shown are the DOFs associated with the TP reference point.

-6.3.1 Global and Substructure Coordinate System: (X,Y,Z) or $(X{ss},Y{ss},Z{ss})$ ( Figure 4)
+5.3.1 Global and Substructure Coordinate System: (X,Y,Z) or (X{ss},Y{ss},Z{ss})

-- The global axes are represented by the unit vectors $\hat{I}$ , $\hat{J}$ , and $\hat{K}$ . - The origin is set at the intersection between the undeflected tower centerline and the horizontal plane identified by the mean sea level (MSL) for offshore systems or ground level for land-based systems. - The positive $Z(Z{ss})$ axis is vertical and pointing upward, opposite gravity. - The positive $X(X{ss})$ axis is along the nominal (zero-degree) wind and wave propagation direction. - The $Y(Y{ss})$ axis is transverse and can be found assuming a right-handed Cartesian coordinate system (directed to the left when looking in the nominal downwind direction).
+- The global axes are represented by the unit vectors \hat{I} , \hat{J} , and \hat{K} . - The origin is set at the intersection between the undeflected tower centerline and the horizontal plane identified by the mean sea level (MSL). - The positive $Z(Z{ss})$ axis is vertical and pointing upward, opposite gravity. - The positive X (X{SS}) axis is along the nominal (zero-degree) wind and wave propagation direction. - The $Y(Y{ss})$ axis is transverse and can be found assuming a right-handed Cartesian coordinate system (directed to the left when looking in the nominal downwind direction).

-6.3.2 Member or Element Local Coordinate System $(x_e, y_e, z_e)$ (Figure 5)
+5.3.2 Member or Element Local Coordinate System (x_e, y_e, z_e)

-- Axes are represented by the unit vectors $\hat{i}e$ , $\hat{j}e$ , and $\hat{k}e$ . - The origin is set at the shear center of the cross section at the start node (S,MJointID1). - The local $z_e$ axis is along the elastic axis of the member, directed from the start node (S) to the end node (E,MJointID2).
-Nodes are ordered along the member main axis directed from start joint to end joint (per user's input definition). - The local $x_e$ axis is parallel to the global XY plane, and directed such that a positive, less than or equal to 180° rotation about it, would bring the local $z_e$ axis parallel to the global Z axis. - The local $y_e$ axis can be found assuming a right-handed Cartesian coordinate system.
+- Axes are represented by the unit vectors \hat{i}e , \hat{j}e , and \hat{k}e . - The origin is set at the shear center of the cross section at the start node (S). - The local z_e axis is along the elastic axis of the member, directed from the start node (S) to the end node (E).
+Nodes are ordered along the member main axis directed from start joint to end joint (per user's input definition). - The local x_e axis is parallel to the global XY plane, and directed such that a positive, less than or equal to 180° rotation about it, would bring the local z_e axis parallel to the global Z axis. - The local y_e axis can be found assuming a right-handed Cartesian coordinate system.